TutorFx/nuxt-palette/README.md

 npx nuxi module add nuxt-palette
 ```

 That's it!
-You can now use My Module in your Nuxt app ✨
+You can now use Nuxt Palette in your Nuxt app ✨

 ## Contribution